-Isabel Dos Santos, the oldest daughter of Angolan President Jose Eduardo Dos Santos, has become Africa’s first woman billionaire, according to Forbes.
+Thanks to some savvy investing, Isabel Dos Santos, the oldest daughter of Angolan President Jose Eduardo Dos Santos, has become Africa’s first woman billionaire, Forbes reported.

 Recent purchases of shares in a few publicly traded companies in Portugal have increased the 40-year-old businesswoman’s net worth, according to Forbes.